EdisonLim17/iam-policy-generator/README.md

 This project is a cloud-native web application that allows users to generate AWS IAM policies in natural language using the OpenAI API.
 It features a full-stack, multi-tier architecture with a FastAPI backend hosted in a private VPC, an RDS database for storing prompt history, and a secure, scalable frontend hosted with AWS Amplify.

+The IAM Policy Generator translates user-provided descriptions (e.g., “Allow full S3 access for logs bucket”) into valid AWS IAM policies using OpenAI's API.
+It also stores prompt history if users are logged in with their Google account, and allows users to revisit past queries via a scrollable UI.

 ---

 ## 🌐 Video Demo

 Video demo to be added

----

-## 🧩 Overview

-The IAM Policy Generator translates user-provided descriptions (e.g., “Allow full S3 access for logs bucket”) into valid AWS IAM policies using OpenAI's API.
-It also stores prompt history if users are logged in with their Google account, and allows users to revisit past queries via a scrollable UI.

 ---